 Main Article Content

 Scrub typhus is a disease endemic to the Indian subcontinent caused by the obligate intracellular pleomorphic organism, Orientia tsutsugamushi.
-Scrub typhus among other acute febrile illnesses present with prodromal symptoms of fever, malaise, myalgia, anorexia followed by a distinct maculopapular rash, hepatosplenomegaly, and lymphadenopathy.
-In this case report, we present a patient who developed a rare cutaneous vasculitis secondary to infection with Orientia tsutsugamushi.
-After performing the Weil Felix test, a diagnostic titer of 1:640 against OX-K was obtained.
+Scrub typhus, among other acute febrile illnesses, manifests as prodromal symptoms of fever, malaise, myalgia and anorexia followed by a distinct maculopapular rash, hepatosplenomegaly and lymphadenopathy.
+We report the case of a patient presenting to tertiary care hospital in southern India in 2021 who developed a rare cutaneous vasculitis secondary to infection with Orientia tsutsugamushi.
+After performing the Weil-Felix test, a diagnostic titre of >1:640 against OXK was obtained.
 Furthermore, a skin biopsy was carried out which confirmed the diagnosis of leukocytoclastic vasculitis.
-The patient was treated with Doxycycline and showed a drastic improvement in his symptoms.
+The patient was treated with doxycycline and showed drastic improvement in his symptoms.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.